 On occasion, guests have even opened the bathroom door to find a whole different room on the other side!

 Gettysburg was one of the bloodiest battles in American history with nearly 8000 soldiers losing their lives across a 3-day period.
-It is no surprise at all that Gettysburg Battlefield is one of the most haunted locations in Pennsylvania, maybe even one of the most haunted in the world!
+It is no surprise at all that Gettysburg is one of the most haunted cities in the US, maybe even one of the most haunted in the world!